andrelfnavarro/onboardTaq/README.md

     npm run start

-After that, a webpage will open on a local host showing you the Hello World message.
+After that, a webpage will open on a local host with the login screen.